bivektor/bivektor-product-samples/spring-oauth2-proxy-server/README.md

 **Bivektor Spring OAuth2 Proxy**: Our internal components that coordinate the proxy authentication and authorization.
 Note that source code is not provided for those components.
-Please contact us via [email](mailto:info@bivektor.com) in case you need support or the source code for legal reasons.
+Please contact us via [email](mailto:info@bivektor.com) in case you need support or the source code.

 For local testing, we provided a docker compose file at the project root for running a local [KeyCloak](https://www.keycloak.org/) server at HTTP 8181 port.
 Execute the command `docker compose up` to start the server and `docker compose down` for stopping it.
+KeyCloak admin credentials are `admin` / `admin`

 ### Proxy Authorization Code Authentication Flow